EvanFarris/TeggleBot/README.md

 ### Slash Commands
 All interactions with the bot are initially started with a slash command, the bot does not read any messages.
 There are three folders with commands
--devCommands: This folder has commands that only work in the test guilds you set in .env, as they shouldn't be available to the public.
+- devCommands: This folder has commands that only work in the test guilds you set in .env, as they shouldn't be available to the public.
--safeCommands: The commands in here are the few commands that don't modify anything in the database, so they can be called by anybody, at any time.
+- safeCommands: The commands in here are the few commands that don't modify anything in the database, so they can be called by anybody, at any time.
--commands: Commands that alter entries in the database.
+- commands: Commands that alter entries in the database.
 These are callable only by people with at least one of these three permissions: Administrator, ManageGuild, or ManageWebhooks.
 In addition, only one command from this folder can be processed at a time, in order to prevent race conditions.

 ## Pitfalls and addressing those pitfalls
 The Twitch.tv API is harder to work than Discord.
 The major reason is because it required a webserver to send API replies, as opposed to (presumably) websockets with Discord.
 In addition, Discord.js has a wonderful guide, on top of great documentation, opposed to the twitch library.
 However, it's not a major gripe, as both libraries are open-source and community made, and their work eliminates a ton of work that is otherwise needed.